Bread machine: Use and features

 Generally, homemade bread goes stale faster than bread from a commercial baker because the former does not include preservatives.
 However, it is possible (though a bit more difficult) to use a natural leaven or a pre-ferment in breadmaker dough recipes if the starter is sufficiently fast to rise.
-Sourdough contains a symbiotic culture of yeast and lactobacteria; the yeast provides some flavor as well as carbon dioxide to provide lift, while lactic acid produced by sourdough's lactobacteria greatly preserves bread, as well as affecting its flavor, while pre-ferments provide some of the same benefits as a sourdough culture with the greater predictability of domesticated baker's yeast.
+Sourdough contains a symbiotic culture of yeast and Lactobacteria; the yeast provides some flavor as well as carbon dioxide to provide lift, while lactic acid produced by sourdough's lactobacteria greatly preserves bread, as well as affecting its flavor, while pre-ferments provide some of the same benefits as a sourdough culture with the greater predictability of domesticated baker's yeast.

 Breadmakers are often equipped with a timer to control when the breadmaking begins.
 This allows them, for example, to be loaded in the evening but only begin baking early in the morning, to produce a freshly baked loaf for breakfast.
-They can also be set only to make dough, for instance to be used to make pizza.
+They can also be set only to make dough, for instance to be used to make hot dog buns.
 Some can also be set to make other things besides bread, such as jam, pasta dough, udon or mochi, a kind of Japanese rice cake.
 One of the most recent innovations is the facility to add nuts and fruit during the kneading process automatically from a tray.

 Traditionally, breadmakers take between three and four hours to bake a loaf.
 However recently "fast bake" modes have become common additions, many of which are able to produce a loaf in under an hour.

 Some breadmakers sold in the 1990s had vertical pans, some horizontal.
 Today, the vast majority available retail make horizontal loaves.
 For that reason, they produce a smaller, shorter loaf than their predecessors.
 It is more difficult to mix a long, horizontal loaf because the ends are distant from the mixer-paddle and gravity does not assist the distribution of the dough.
 Some machines attempt a better kneading by using two paddles, one at each end.
-The vertical loaf machine may require a higher powered motor, because the entire mass of the dough-ball is on the paddle as it kneads the dough against the nearby sides of the loaf-pan.
+The vertical loaf machine may require a higher powered motor, because the entire mass of the dough-ball is on the paddle as it kneads the dough against the nearby sides of the loaf pan.